avaxcadabra/nft-mint/README.md

 - ✅ Network Name: myfactory
 - ✅ New URL RPC: put the RPC URL information given when you deploy your subnet
-- ✅ Chain ID: the number you put on Chain ID
+- ✅ Chain ID: the number of Chain ID
-- ✅ Symbol of token: the ticker of you token
+- ✅ Symbol of token: the ticker of your token

 Then save